maciejzj/personal-website/posts/ssb-simple-static-blogger.md

 ## How to get it

-If you want to give ssb a try you can get it from the github [repo](https://github.com/MaciejZj/ssb).
+If you want to give ssb a try you can get it from the GitHub [repo](https://github.com/MaciejZj/ssb).

 Stylesheets for theming can be found